 Interestingly, I have met lot of people over last one year, where they pretend to know everything about wine.
 While we keep talking about international wines, I prefer sticking to Indian brands and I know they are doing phenomenal stuff in India.
 As I was discussing with someone on a wine event about Indian wines, the instant reaction was as if how foolish of me and expressed that all Indian wines are dry and that’s the reason for not partaking Indian wines.

 Well, the conversation was very evident that without learning about the brand and the kind of wines we have, it was more of a show off that this person dwelled into!

-And that’s the problem we have – I mean what is wrong in accepting the fact that I have no idea or very little idea about wine.
+And that’s the problem we have – I mean what is wrong with accepting the fact that I have no idea or very little idea about wine.
 Well, being snobbish closes the door of acceptance and new learnings.
 This being one of the reasons that wine yet hasn’t reached all the strata of the society!

 Like the new radio mirchi slogan –“ kya dekh raha hai be” – i would like to say that don’t pretend but accept your ignorance – It will clearly open a new horizon for you – a new learning for you.

 Learn to enjoy your drink – Learn to enjoy wine!
 Note your experience!
 Even wine experts have their own conclusions!
-Do not follow anyone blindly – what matters in the end is the way you can enjoy your drink without adding any sophistication to it!
+Do not follow anyone blindly – what matters, in the end, is the way you can enjoy your drink without adding any sophistication to it!

 #UrbanInitiative – Beyond Food

-This story is part of our new initiative called #UrbanInitiative – Beyond Food where we will be focussing on areas that requires improvement and bring out stories that are important and desirable for elevating the entire F&B industry.
+This story is part of our new initiative called #UrbanInitiative – Beyond Food where we will be focussing on areas that require improvement and bring out stories that are important and desirable for elevating the entire F&B industry.